opendp/opendp/docs/source/api/user-guide/measurements/index.rst

 Measurements
 ============

-This section gives a high-level overview of the measurements that are available in the library.
+This page is a high-level overview of the measurements that are available in OpenDP.
-Refer to the :ref:`section on measurements <measurements-user-guide>` in the discussion of core structures for a defintion of "measurement" in OpenDP.
+In OpenDP, measurements are randomized mappings from datasets to outputs;
+Measurements are used to create differentially private releases.

 The intermediate domains and metrics need to match when chaining.
 This means you will need to choose a measurement that chains with your :ref:`aggregator <aggregators>`.